Waste-to-energy: Fuel from plastics

 One process that is used to convert plastic into fuel is pyrolysis, the thermal decomposition of materials at high temperatures in an inert atmosphere.
 It involves change of chemical composition and is mainly used for treatment of organic materials.
 In large scale production, plastic waste is ground and melted and then pyrolyzed.
 Catalytic converters help in the process.
 The vapours are condensed with oil or fuel and accumulated in settling tanks and filtered.
 Fuel is obtained after homogenation and can be used for automobiles and machinery.
 It is commonly termed as thermofuel or energy from plastic.

 A new process uses a two-part catalyst, cobalt and zeolite, to convert plastics into propane.
 It works on polyethylene and polypropylene and the propane yield is approximately 80%.

 Other

 There are a number of other new and emerging technologies that are able to produce energy from waste and other fuels without direct combustion.
 Many of these technologies have the potential to produce more electric power from the same amount of fuel than would be possible by direct combustion.
 This is mainly due to the separation of corrosive components (ash) from the converted fuel, thereby allowing higher combustion temperatures in e.g. boilers, gas turbines, internal combustion engines, fuel cells.
-Some are able to efficiently convert the energy into liquid or gaseous fuels:
+Some advanced technologies are able to efficiently convert the energy in the feedstocks into liquid or gaseous fuels, using heat but in the absence of oxygen, without actual combustion, by using a combination of thermal technologies.
+Typically, they are cleaner, as the feedstock is separated prior to treatment to remove the unwanted components: